 - In April 2018, 41.5% additional acquisition of AIG by ADP International, bringing the holding percentage to 51%.
-Consolidated until this date according to the equity method, AIG has been fully consolidated since April 2018 (see note 2.1); - In May 2018, acquisition of 49% of the shares of Turkish company ICF Airports by TAV Airports (see note 2.2).
-ICF Airports is consolidated according to the equity method; - In April 2018, additional acquisition of 30% share in BTA Erus by TAV airports, henceforth sole shareholder of BTA Erus.
+Consolidated until this date according to the equity method, AIG has been fully consolidated since April 2018 (see note 2.1); - In April 2018, additional acquisition of a 30%-share in BTA Erus by TAV airports, which brings its shareholding to 100%, and subsequent liquidation of the entity in June 2018; - In May 2018, acquisition of 49% of the shares of Turkish company TAV Antalya by TAV Airports (see note 2.2).
+TAV Antalya is consolidated according to the equity method; - In June 2018, acquisition of 100% of the shares of Sysdream.
+The entity is fully consolidated since the second half 2018; - In July 2018, acquisition of 100% of the shares of Merchant Aviation LLC, fully consolidated since this date;